 Jane Austen’s House: Creatives in Residence

-I am currently Artist in Residence at Jane Austen’s House.
-Between October and December 2021, I will create three biscuit artworks inspired by Jane Austen’s life, works, and legacy.
+Between October and December 2021, I was Artist in Residence at Jane Austen’s House.
+This project involved creating a series of biscuit artworks inspired by Jane Austen’s life, works, and legacy.

 In 2018, I consulted on the clothing design for a new statue of William Shakespeare, sculpted by Raphael Maklouf and Hayley Gibbs.
 The statue was commissioned by The Courtyard Theatre Gallery, Shoreditch, and is currently being hosted (temporarily) by Southwark Cathedral.
 The statue is due to be installed permanently near the archaeological remains of The Theatre in Shoreditch, where The Theatre Courtyard Gallery is located.

 The Theatre Courtyard Gallery

 Between 2017 and 2020, I worked with the Victoria & Albert Museum and The Theatre Courtyard Gallery, Shoreditch, on the development of a major new exhibition.
 The exhibition preserves and interprets the material remains of The Theatre, the Elizabethan playhouse for which Shakespeare wrote several of his early plays.

 My role in this project was to research the stories of people and objects associated with Elizabethan Shoreditch, and to act as an academic advisor to the exhibition team.
 I also helped to organise Shake It Up!
 A Shakespeare Festival for Shoreditch in August 2019.

 Victoria & Albert Museum: Tours